CreateUNSW/github-pages-workshop/__slides/Technologies.md

 ---
 ---

-Github Pages supports a bunch of web technologies:
+Jekyll supports a bunch of web technologies:

 - HTML
 - CSS